BiLLY-J03l/ransomware-python3/README.md

 -extra info:

-  -if you encountered some difficulties in running one of the scripts on linux, try:
+  -if you encountered some difficulties in running one of the scripts on linux:

     apt install dos2unix
     dos2unix encryptor.py decryptor.py server.py

-  -to get the key in hex format to supply it to the decryptor.py file, try:
+  -to get the key in hex format to supply it to the decryptor.py file:

     cat enc_key.key | xxd -p